bbc/newslabs-newsQuery/README.md

 If you don't specify a startDate or an endDate (both should be strings in the form 'YYYY-MM-DD') then the current date will be used for either value.

-Tip: If you're looking for a great date handling library, check out 'moment'.

 ``` javascript
 var apiKey = '1234567890ABCDEF';
 var newsQuery = require('newsquery')(apiKey);